toshi0383/abceed/README.md

 This allows to build interested View or ViewController independently.
 This boosts up the UI development iteration cycle especially when project gets very large.

 - UILibrary: Runs UI with mock data.
-Could have been a playground too.
+Could have been a Xcode Playground too.

 # References